Posting Number: HR 19-07-01

 - Regular use of the telephone and e-mail for communication is essential

 - Hearing and vision within normal ranges are essential for typical conversations to receive ordinary information and to prepare or inspect documents

 - No heavy lifting is expected.
 Exertion of up to 10 lbs. of force occasionally may be required.

 - Good manual dexterity for the use of common office equipment such as computer terminals, calculator, telephone, and copiers.

-- The job is performed indoors in a traditional office setting.
-Activities include extended periods of sitting and extensive work at a computer monitor and/or calculator.
+- Activities include extended periods of sitting and extensive work at a computer monitor and/or calculator.